 How does Title I help my child?

-Children are referred by their classroom teachers to Title I or are identified bythe DIBELS tests that are given three times per year – Fall, January, and the end of the year.
-For information see: http://reading.uoregon.edu/assessment/dibels.php Students receive services based on their individual need for help.
+Children are referred by their classroom teachers to Title I or are identified by the DIBELS tests that are given three times per year – Fall, January, and the end of the year.
+Students receive services based on their individual need for help.
 Other data is also used to determine eligibility for services - Kindergarten testing, MEAP testing, classroom testing, classroom performance, or parent requests for services.

 Our Title I teacher and educational assistants use EBLI (Phonographix tutoring), Read Naturally and Great Leaps fluency training, in one-on-one or small groups for reading support.
 Math tutoring is also done for students who need math support.
-Read Naturally has home materials that are available for purchase at their website: http://www.oneminutereader.com/products/index.html.
-Or parents can request take home packets that contain similar materials from the Title I intervention Specialists: Terry Edsall at Shoreline or Macy Taranko at Ealy.
+Read Naturally has home materials that are available for purchase.
+Parents can also request take home packets that contain similar materials from the Title I intervention Specialists: Terry Edsall at Shoreline or Macy Taranko at Ealy.